caybokotze/caybokotze/readme.md

 <h1 align="center">Caybo Kotzé</h1>
 <h3 align="center">Code is a tool which I use to solve my problems.</h3>
-<p>People are a lot more difficult to handle than code.
-It does what you tell it to do and nothing else without fail (mostly...).</p>
+<p>People are a lot more difficult and complicated than some code.
+Code does what you tell it to do and nothing else without fail (mostly...).
+So that's quite neat.</p>
 <hr />

 <p align="center">